 Hotspot #5 – 53rd Winery

-53rd Winery makes our list this year, it’s fourth year of hosting locals and visitors.
-This spectacular venue with a unique design overlooks a bucholic vista and exeriences stunning sunsets while offering locally made wines along with live music, light menu fare and food trucks.
+Everleigh Vineyards makes our list this year, it’s second year of hosting locals and visitors.
+This two-story, spectacular venue overlooks its vineyard and stunning sunsets offer locally made wines, beers and ciders along with live music, light menu fare and food trucks.

 Hotspot #6 – Lake Anna Outfitters